BobsNBits/Saratov/README.md

-A very simple automation tool for compressing files and folders. (whole partitions as well)
+A very simple automation tool for compressing files and folders.

 The tool will be able to use a variety of programs to compress files.

-It will also be able to test and extract archives.
+It is also able to test and extract archives.

-BSC with GPU support (CUDA) executable taken from this repository: https://github.com/IlyaGrebnov/libbsc
+BSC (Version 3.3.10) with GPU support (CUDA) executable taken from this repository: https://github.com/IlyaGrebnov/libbsc

 7-zip executable taken from the standard install